There are two lectures a week:

 Notes will be placed online on the course webpage before each lecture.

-Each week you will have a tutorial on Blackboard Collaborate (on Thursday or Friday).
+Each week you will have a tutorial (on Thursday or Friday).

 You should find the homework online.
-Starting next week, you should do these exercises (on the webpage) in your own time and hand them in on Blackboard before that week’s problem class.
+Starting next week, you should do these exercises (on the webpage) in your own time and hand them in at that week’s problem class.
 We will mark them, and return them to you before the problem class the week after that.
-If you’d like more feedback (on any of the solutions), please ask at the problem class.
+If you’d like more feedback (on any of the solutions), please ask at the problem class or by email.

 The challenge problem is usually hard: you’re not expected to attempt it, but might enjoy doing so.